V. Policies and Procedures

 Calculus I, II, III - You will have to research the sender school and see what their sequence is.
 If they have a 4-semester sequence, just map it directly to ours (this will need revision for Fall 2024).
 The student will be fine in the next course.
 If, however, the school has a 3-semester sequence, the following guidelines may help.

 • Student has credit for Calculus I but not Calculus II.
-Enroll them in Calc II in Spring 2024.
-For Fall 2023, encourage them to sign up for MATH 325 Linear Algebra or a Physics course to keep their skills sharp.
+Enroll them in Calc II in Spring 2025.
+For Fall 2024, encourage them to sign up for MATH 212 Discrete Math or a Physics course to keep their skills sharp.

 • Student has credit for Calculus II with a decent grade.
 Enroll them in Calculus III.
-Warn them that the course moves pretty quickly and (for Spring 2024) has a sequel in Calculus IV.
+Warn them that the course moves pretty quickly.
+There is no longer a Calculus IV to follow it up with, and the material of that course has been moved to others.

 • Student has credit for Calculus III.
 The safest thing to do here is send them to talk to someone in the Math Department.
-They are likely prepared for MATH 325 Linear Algebra, but should discuss whether they covered vector analysis to decide whether to take Calculus IV in Spring 2024.
+They are undoubtedly prepared for MATH 212 Discrete Math, and are very likely good candidates for Physics 121 or above (although please note Physics 211 is LOWER level, not higher level).

 • Student has credit for Calculus III and an interest in engineering.
-Enroll them in MATH 325 Linear Algebra for Fall 2023, suggest they look at either MATH 226 Calculus IV or MATH 302 Differential Equations in Spring 2024.
-This will be very complementary to a physics major.
-Urge them to look into PHYS 121 in Fall 2023, PHYS 122 in Spring 2024.
+Enroll them in MATH 212 Discrete Math for Fall 2024, and recommend they talk to Ben Marlin to find good placement for future interests.
+This will be very complementary to the physics majors.
+Urge students to look into Physics 121 in Fall 2024, Physics 122 in Spring 2024.
+Please note that Physics 211 is NOT a good fit for the student.

 vii.
 Business Math Refresher & Test